PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Storage.md

 - Consistent sub-10ms latency
 - Seamless scalability for throughput
 - Learns and adjusts to access patterns
-- Ideal for Ad Tech, Fintech, and IOT
+- Ideal for Ad Tech, Fintech, Stream processing, ML, Analytics, and IoT
 - Storage engine for MK applications
 - Easy integration with open-source big data tools
+- Batch MapReduce operations
+- Choose Bigtable when you have flat data that fit in one row per key, and when you need access latencies for your data to be in the millisecond range

 ![Attachments/Pasted image 20230319210450.png](/img/user/Attachments/Pasted%20image%2020230319210450.png)